Sistema Jornal do Commercio de Comunicação

-Sistema Jornal do Commercio de Comunicação is a Brazilian media conglomerate headquartered in Recife, Pernambuco.
+Sistema Jornal do Commercio de Comunicação (Jornal do Commercio Communication System) is a Brazilian media conglomerate headquartered in Recife, Pernambuco.

 History

 The conglomerate was established in 1919 with the first issue of Jornal do Commercio on April 3 that year by F. Pessoa de Queiroz.
 Due to its fidelity with the government, it was halted in 1930, resuming publication in 1934.
 The company established its news agency, Radiopress, in 1945, sending news to other newspapers in the region.

 On July 4, 1948, the group made an incursion into broadcasting, with the opening of Rádio Jornal do Commercio in Recife and four further stations in the state's inland region.
 Using the slogan Pernambuco falando para o mundo, the station was available via shortwave in some parts of the world.
 Television studies were being conducted at the company in 1957, becoming a reality in June 1960, using Marconi and National equipment and sophisticated transmitting equipment, which enabled its signal to be received not only in Recife, but also in João Pessoa, Natal, Maceió and Aracaju.

 In 1970, the group plunged into a financial crisis, whose effects were being felt on its three sectors (newspaper, radio, television).
 The recession came when the group's planned television station in Salvador did not have enough equipment and aimed at negotiating an acquisition of TV Rio in Rio de Janeiro, which did not go as planned.
 Moreover, the TV station's affiliation with TV Globo did not last long, as F. Pessoa de Queiroz rejected a proposal from Globo to become an affiliate, causing Globo to set up its own station instead.
 Director Paulo de Queirós didn't ask for loans in banks and did not believe in a solution to revert its financial downfall.
 In July 1974, the company had its assets pawned by the Federal Justice, causing a three-year period in which the company's administration was up to the judicial interventor.
 Beginning in 1979, state governor Marco Maciel started to have a more direct involvement in the company and caused further delays in payments and risk of closure.